serverless/serverless/docs/providers/aws/events/apigateway.md

             identityValidationExpression: someRegex
 ```

 You can also use the Request Type Authorizer by setting the `type` property.
 In this case, your `identitySource` could contain multiple entries for you policy cache.
+The default `type` is 'token'.

 ```yml
 functions: